 - No thermostat

-FAQs on Best Baseboard Heaters
+FAQs on Best Baseboard Heaters in 2020

 Before going further, it is important to understand a hydronic baseboard heater is.